-Letters to the editor: Well argued response or comments to articles published in the journal or on points of current interest.
+Letters to the editor: Well-argued responses or comments to articles published in the journal or on points of current interest.

 Guest editorials: These are usually commissioned by the editors.
-They will provide expert opinion or critical review on a topical issue
+They will provide expert opinions or critical reviews on a topical issue

 Book reviews: These are also usually commissioned by the editors and will evaluate newly published books in innovative technology and related subjects as well as professional development and education.

-For full-length papers, the preferred length is 3000-5000 words, excluding abstract and references.
+For full-length papers, the preferred length is 3000-5000 words, excluding abstracts and references.
 Shorter papers should be between 1000-1500 words and contributions to regular sections should be around 500 words.

 5. MANUSCRIPT FORMAT AND STRUCTURE